 I know it's only been a couple of days but I'm fully convinced these little ones just needed a little luv'n and care.
 They didn't deserve the hand they were dealt.
 Kappy is my best friend, "just ask him" ,following me all around the house reminding me that he is still here and that a little hug would be appreciated.
 And little Karly loves, loves, loves the chance to eat.lol She is just exploring everything within sight.
 Dee has taught her to sit.
 The trick of using the doggie door is a little hurdle for now but we are getting there.
 I told Dee that 'she is just like a little lady waiting for a gentleman to open the door for her".
 How's that for social skills?

+Another interesting note is that the other dogs, even though their noses are a little out of shape, haven't gone crazy with the two new kids.
+I find that very interesting.
 I understand that all dogs aren't going to share the same good nature that these two have shown us but Karly & Kappy have proven to us that it was well worth the trip to help them start a new life with all kinds of love and hugs that we can give.

 Thanks Rich & Anna for what you do!

 P.S.
 Everyone including me got a shower and we all smell soooooooo good.
 Have good day!
 Dave